top of page

 Statistical models are optional in randomized trials but indispensable in observational studies.

-Randomization does more than reducing bias - it creates the mechanism for hypothesis testing.
-Under the null hypothesis, outcomes are fixed and the test statistic varies only through treatment assignment.
+Randomization does more than reduce bias - it creates the mechanism for hypothesis testing.
+Under the null hypothesis, outcomes are fixed, and the test statistic varies only through the random treatment assignment.
 This provides a well-defined reference distribution for p-values and confidence intervals.
 Without randomization, such a distribution is not available without additional assumptions.
-Randomization gives us a principled way to judge whether the observed effect could plausibly arise by chance.
+In this sense, randomization provides a principled basis for assessing whether the observed treatment effect could plausibly have arisen by chance.

-In practice, randomization is often implemented with additional structure such as blocking and/or stratification.
-These approaches improve finite-sample balance and therefore increase statistical efficiency.
+In practice, randomization is often implemented with additional structure, such as blocking and/or stratification.
+These approaches improve finite-sample balance and can therefore increase statistical efficiency.
 However, they do not change the fundamental role of randomization.

 Regulatory agencies such as the FDA and EMA place strong emphasis on randomized evidence.
 This reflects the fact that: